George Ballis: Career

+Ballis founded the National Land for People (NLP) in 1964, though it was not incorporated as a non-profit until 1974.
+The organization supported enforcement of the 160-acre ownership limit in the Reclamation Act of 1902, arguing that federally financed irrigation projects should benefit small farmers rather than large landowners.
+NLP also supported land ownership for farm workers and pursued legal and educational efforts related to land and water issues in California's Central Valley.

 As director of National Land for People, Ballis opposed a June 1980 decision by the United States Supreme Court that ruled that a 1902 law limiting irrigated farms to 160 acres did not apply in the Imperial Valley.
 Ballis called the decision "Morally, legally, socially, politically and economically, a bankrupt decision", saying that there were a disproportionate number of large corporate and foreign-owned farms that benefited from federal subsidies for irrigation, and Ballis expressed concern that the ruling could lead to the repeal of such limits in other agricultural areas of California.
 While directing the National Land for People, Ballis made a 23-minute film titled The Richest Land that juxtaposed small farmers and corporate farmers, and Jessie Lopez De La Cruz and Dolores Huerta both made cameos.

 In 1969, Ballis worked as the cinematographer on the Luis Valdez short film I Am Joaquin.
 Ballis produced several other films, including The Oakland Five, which examines the discriminatory treatment of Black youth by the Oakland school board, and Toughest Game in Town, which portrays the struggle of low-income communities in Santa Fe as they work to overcome poverty.

 In 1971 Ballis produced The Dispossessed, a documentary film which examined the Pit River Tribe’s struggle to reclaim their ancestral lands in Shasta County, California from corporate and governmental control.
-The film highlights a nighttime occupation by Pit River activists on land held by Pacific Gas and Electric, framing their resistance within a broader history of broken treaties, land dispossession, and systemic exploitation.
-Through interviews, legal arguments, and a visual analysis of corporate influence over public policy, the documentary critiques the economic and political structures that sustain Indigenous poverty and powerlessness.
-Praised for its incisive analysis, The Dispossessed won the Grand Award at the Foothill Film Festival and remains a significant work on Indigenous resistance and corporate dominance.
+The documentary includes footage of a nighttime occupation by Pit River activists on land held by Pacific Gas and Electric and discusses the tribe's land claims and disputes with government agencies and corporations.
+The Dispossessed won the Grand Award at the Foothill Film Festival.